 CBT is usually delivered as a face-to-face talking therapy.
 It is an active and collaborative form of therapy in which the client is seen as having expertise in relation to their situation, and the therapist is seen as having expertise in psychology.
 It is the active collaboration of these two experts that helps move the client’s situation forward.
 There is an emphasis on both parties contributing in sessions, and there is the expectation that the client will also undertake some work on their own between sessions.
 You can read much more about CBT at https://www.babcp.com/Public/What-is-CBT.aspx

-If you are interested in receiving therapy from Think Psychology, please contact us either by telephone or email, at which point we will discuss cost with you.
-We are committed to providing a competitively priced service, and reductions are available in certain circumstances.
-We will happily offer a reduced rate to existing clients of Barefoot Birmingham.
+We are committed to providing a competitively priced service.
+If you are interested in receiving therapy from Think Psychology, please contact us either by telephone or email, at which point we can discuss cost with you.

 Unless waived or otherwise negotiated by mutual agreement, if you do not attend for a scheduled session, or you cancel giving less than 24 hours notice, the full fee for the session will be charged.
 If you arrive late for your session, the full fee will still be charged, and due to the therapist's other commitments, unfortunately the time cannot be extended.

 There are several methods to pay for sessions.
 Standard procedure for payment to your therapist is via invoice at the end of each calendar month.
 You will be charged for any sessions you have had that month at the rate agreed at the start of your therapy.
 Payment can be made via cash or cheque at the beginning of the subsequent session.

 The therapist-client relationship is essentially one of a confidential nature, although this is not absolute.
 Generally speaking, no information relating to your sessions will be passed to anyone else unless you give written permission to do so.
 However, there are some exceptions whereby confidential information would be released, even in the absence of your consent.